Data Structure

 Inside a Workspace, a Member can create an unlimited number of Projects.
 Each Project can contain multiple Datasets, which store the actual data and annotations.

-This flexible structure allows Members to organize data in a way that fits their workflow, as shown in the scheme above of Member 2 and Member 3.
+This flexible structure allows Members to organize data in a way that fits their workflow.

 Furthermore, a Member can create additional Workspaces inside any Team where they have the Admin role.
 Inside a Dataset, you can create Sub-Datasets, enabling flexible and deeply nested data structures — just like folders and subfolders on your computer.
 There are no limitations on nesting depth, so you can organize your data in whatever hierarchy makes sense for your workflow.